Healthcare / Mobile App

 Problem

-Duplicate service names across providers made the selection stage confusing and overwhelming.
+Duplicate and inconsistent service names across providers made the selection process confusing and overwhelming, increasing the risk of user drop-off.

-Consolidated similar services into grouped entries to reduce cognitive load
+Consolidated similar services into grouped entries to simplify choices and reduce cognitive load

-Moved provider selection to a separate, location-aware clinic screen for clarity
+Moved provider selection to a dedicated, location-aware clinic screen for clarity

-Worked closely with the co-CEO and Product Lead to validate the new information architecture
+Collaborated closely with the co-CEO and Product Lead to validate the revised information architecture

 Impact